Traffic Safety Strategies

 ~~~~~~~~~~~~~~~~~~~~

-This chapter describes strategies for improving traffic safety and public health, particularly mobility management strategies.
-For more information on Mobility Management safety impacts see Litman and Fitzroy, 2005.
+This chapter describes various strategies for improving traffic safety and public health.
+For more information see the report, Safe Travels: Evaluating Mobility Management Traffic Safety Impacts.

 Traffic crashes cause deaths, injuries, pain, disabilities, lost productivity, grief, material damage, and transportation decisions can affect personal safety (risk of being attacked) and aerobic fitness.
 Changes in travel patterns affect traffic risk and public health in many ways, as summarized below (Safety Impacts of TDM).

-· Strategies that reduce traffic speeds can significantly reduce per-mile crash frequency and severity where they are applied, and encourage reductions in total vehicle travel.
+· Strategies that Reduce Traffic Speeds, such as Traffic Calming and Complete Streets design practices, can significantly reduce per-mile crash frequency and severity where they are applied, and encourage reductions in total vehicle travel.

 · Strategies that reduce traffic congestion tend to reduce the frequency of crashes but can increase the severity of those crashes that do occur.
 Strategies that shift automobile travel time, route or destination but do not reduce total vehicle travel probably do little to increase road safety or public health, and may increase injuries and fatalities.